ja-guzzle/docs/docs/introduction/Deploying Guzzle on Microsoft Azure.md

 * Guzzle is available on HTTPS, on the port 443 on the Azure VM instance.

-* To access Guzzle - Launch browser with the URL https://VM_PUBLIC_ADDRESS_OR_DNS_NAME where VM_PUBLIC_ADDRESS is the instance public IP address (available in the details of your virtual machine).
-Guzzle is pre-loaded with a self-signed certificate, so you will get a security warning when you launch it for the first time.
-You can replace the VM to use a valid certificate.
-The default user and password for the guzzle instance is admin/admin
+* To access Guzzle - Launch browser with the URL https://VM_PUBLIC_ADDRESS where VM_PUBLIC_ADDRESS is the instance public IP address (available in the details of your virtual machine).
+If you have domain name associated for your VM then we can access guzzle using the URL https://DNS_NAME.

+* Guzzle is pre-loaded with a self-signed certificate, so you will get a security warning when you launch it for the first time.
+Later on you can replace this self-signed certificate with the valid certificate in the VM.

+* The default user and password for the guzzle instance is admin/admin.

 :::note
 Only Chrome browser is supported.